 "Cold Spring Harbor is where I grew up professionally, and I have forged lasting friendships with the people there," Todd says.
 "I learned not only about designing buildings, but also about how to create an overall sense of place.
 Because science and learning occur beyond the classroom walls, I strive to make spaces that promote social interaction in every project – whether the building is devoted to research, academia, business, or religion.
 Fostering social interaction is important in every case.”

-Todd has worked on other campuses as well, most recently serving as the project manager for the recently opened STEM building and Center for Community at the Mary Institute and St. Louis Country Day School in Missouri.
+Todd has worked on other campuses as well.
+He served as the project manager for the STEM building and Center for Community at the Mary Institute and St. Louis Country Day School, and more recently led the renovation of the Albertus Magnus College student center.

 Todd resides locally with his wife, three children, and their chocolate lab.
-He is an active volunteer with the Valley Soccer Club and enjoys teaching children the values of teamwork.
+He has volunteered with the Valley Soccer Club and enjoys teaching children the values of teamwork.
 He stays active by playing soccer, pond hockey, and surfing.

 - Became a principal of the firm in 2017